Toyota Wish: 2004

 The Wish was launched in Taiwan as a left-hand drive vehicle in November 2004.
-For this market, the car is marketed under the "No Rules!" slogan and the TVCM is shot in New York.
 The Taiwanese version shares the same engine as the Thailand model, which means missing out on Toyota's D-4 technology.
 The Taiwanese assembled version have some styling differences: a new front end, redesigned rear LED tail lights, reflectors recessed into the rear bumper, body color/chrome side rubbing strips and a cleaner chrome rear plate garnish.
 The WISH badging is not an integral part of the garnish, unlike the Japanese-spec model.
 Equipment may include parking sensors, dual moonroof and leather seats.
 Another aspect unique to the Taiwanese Wish is that it can be specified with a beige interior color scheme unlike its Japanese and Thai-built counterparts.
-The Wish was also made available in Indonesia as a CBU import, where many were offered as prizes by Bank Mandiri.

 2005

-The Wish was updated at the end of 2005 with the introduction of a facelifted model.
+The Wish was received a facelift in September 2005.
 The original car was fundamentally well designed and that meant that few changes were necessary.
 Cosmetic changes to the headlights, bumpers, LED tail lights and dashboard were made, together with revised switchgear for the climate control and automatic transmission (The 2.0 Z received a seven-gear transmission.)
 As the changes were minor the fuel consumption figures, which are the best in the compact MPV class, remain the same.
 The 2005 Wish was also the third model to be sold exclusively at Toyota Netz dealerships, hence the replacement of the Wish's signature "W" front emblem with a generic NETZ oval as seen on the 2005 Vitz and Ist.
 Feedback on the electronic throttle control has been mixed, with claims that the original throttle system used in the 2003 car is quicker off the mark.
 The drivetrain and engines remained the same.

-For model year 2007 on Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.
+In 2005, exclusively for Japanese-market, G-BOOK ALPHA, a subscription telematics service, was availablec as an option.